- Name the three macronutrients ad their main functions.

 Common Diet Trends

-Diet means the foods that a person or community is eating the most of habitually.
-It refers to a choice of regular foods consumed for the purpose of losing weight or for medical reasons.
+Diet means the foods that a person or community eats most habitually.
+It refers to a choice of regular foods consumed to lose weight or for medical reasons.

 Many diet plans are targeted to consumers to provide benefits like rapid weight loss, long-term weight loss, improved health in the gut, lower risk for diabetes, lower blood pressure, and improved cardiovascular health.